utah-cs4470-sp25/class/spec.md

 Floats behave like by 64-bit IEEE-754 floating point values.

-Tuples are laid out contiguously in memory, with all values 32-bit aligned.
+Structs are laid out contiguously in memory, with all values 32-bit aligned.

 Arrays are a list of 64-bit dimension sizes and a 64-bit data pointer.